kdudka/aegis/README.md

 cd etc/deploy && podman-compose up --build
 ```

+Once this is running it will be consulted by the Agent for additional context.

 ---

-## Using Aegis Feature
+## Using Aegis Features

-Aegis features can be invoked programmatically via Python, through its built-in Command-Line Interface (CLI), or exposed via a REST API.
+`Aegis` features can be invoked programmatically via Python, through its built-in Command-Line Interface (CLI), or exposed via a REST API.

 ### Command-Line Interface (CLI)

-Run features directly from your terminal:
+Run features directly from your terminal using the CLI:

 ```bash
 uv run aegis suggest-impact "CVE-2025-5399"